SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: Related Work Preliminaries

 \subsection{Control Barrier Functions}

-\emph{Safety filters}~\citep{hsu2023safety, wabersich2023data} are a real-time intervention mechanism to ensure that an autonomous agent operates within some predefined safety sets, overriding its nominal behavior only when it is about to violate the sets.
-Various approaches exist for constructing safety filters, including reachability-based methods~\citep{bansal2017hamilton}, model predictive control~\citep{hewing2020learning, wabersich2021predictive}, and learning-based safety critics~\citep{alshiekh2018safe, srinivasan2020learning}.
-Among these, \emph{control barrier functions (CBFs)}~\citep{ames2019control} are especially popular as they provide a systematic way to guarantee forward invariance of safe sets by solving a real-time optimization problem at each control step.
-They have wide application in autonomous driving~\citep{ames2016control}, legged locomotion~\citep{kim2023safety}, multi-robot systems~\citep{wang2017safety}, and more.
-Here, we review only the CBF preliminaries that are necessary for the rest of this paper; the reader is referred to the above references for more details.
+\emph{Safety filters}~\citep{hsu2023safety, wabersich2023data} are a real-time intervention mechanism to ensure that an autonomous agent operates within some predefined safe sets, overriding its nominal behavior only when it is about to violate the sets.
+Various approaches exist for constructing safety filters, but among these, \emph{control barrier functions (CBFs)}~\citep{ames2019control} are especially popular, as they provide a systematic way to guarantee forward invariance of safe sets by solving a real-time optimization problem at each control step.
+Additional recent works on CBFs, including non-convex safe sets and learning-based CBFs, are summarized in Appendix~\ref{appendix:cbf_related}.